 Dirk’s BBC Career included postings as a producer in BBC Television and a Senior Producer in BBC Radio Light Entertainment.
 He is now freelance, working across live and recorded media to tell stories with structure and clarity – in a uniquely detailed, layered way.

-Dirk’s most recently published project has been ALIEN: OUT OF THE SHADOWS, which became a 2016 bestseller in both the USA and UK.
+Dirk’s 2016 production of ALIEN: OUT OF THE SHADOWS, was a bestseller in both the USA and UK and won an AUDIE Award (see Awards page).

-In the last three years Dirk has adapted and co-directed two of BBC Radio 4’s most prestigious productions.
+In the last three years Dirk has adapted and co-directed three of BBC Radio 4’s most prestigious productions.

 In 2014 Dirk dramatised Neil Gaiman and Terry Pratchett’s Good Omens, starring Mark Heap, Peter Serafinowicz, Louise Brealey, Phil Davis, Josie Lawrence and Colin Morgan.
 It has become a worldwide audiobooks best seller.